The Painted Angel

-The Painted Angel (also known as The Broadway Hostess) is a 1929 sound (All-Talking) black and white American musical film.
-The film starred Billie Dove and Edmund Lowe and was directed by Millard Webb.
-The storyline is based on a story by Fannie Hurst, "Give This Little Girl a Hand" The film is known as La favorita di Broadway in Italy.
+The Painted Angel (also known as The Broadway Hostess) is a 1929 American pre-Code musical film directed by Millard Webb and starring Billie Dove and Edmund Lowe.
+Adapted for the screen by Forrest Halsey, the film was based on a short story by Fannie Hurst titled "Give This Little Girl a Hand," which originally appeared in Hearst's International-Cosmopolitan in 1928.
+The film is known as La favorita di Broadway in Italy.
 The tagline used to advertise the film was: Do you want to know the Truth about Night Club Hostesses?